SHAREHOLDER ALERT: Monteverde & Associates Continues to Investigate the Following Merger

 - Oops!Something went wrong.Please try again later.

-NEW YORK, NY / ACCESSWIRE / March 12, 2021 / Juan Monteverde, founder and managing partner at Monteverde & Associates PC, a national securities firm rated Top 50 in the 2018 and 2019 ISS Securities Class Action Services Report and headquartered at the Empire State Building in New York City, is investigating:
+NEW YORK, March 15, 2021 /PRNewswire/ -- Juan Monteverde, founder and managing partner at Monteverde & Associates PC, a national securities firm rated Top 50 in the 2018 and 2019 ISS Securities Class Action Services Report and headquartered at the Empire State Building in New York City, is investigating:

-TCF Financial Corp.
-(NASDAQ:TCF)relating to its proposed merger with Huntington Bancshares, Inc. Under the terms of the agreement, TCF shareholders will receive 3.0028 shares of Huntington per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/tcf-financial-corp.
+Aegion Corp.
+(AEGN) relating to its proposed acquisition by New Mountain Capital, LLC.
+Under the terms of the agreement, AEGN shareholders will receive $26.00 per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/aegion-corp.
 It is free and there is no cost or obligation to you.

+Leisure Acquisition Corp.
+(LACQ) relating to its proposed merger with Ensysce Biosciences, Inc. Under the terms of the agreement, LACQ will acquire Ensysce through a reverse merger, with Ensysce emerging as a publicly traded company.
+Click here for more information: https://www.monteverdelaw.com/case/leisure-acquisition-corp.
+It is free and there is no cost or obligation to you.

-ProSight Global, Inc. (NYSE:PROS) relating to its proposed acquisition by TowerBrook Capital Partners L.P. and Further Global Capital Management.
-Under the terms of the agreement, PROS shareholders are expected to receive $12.85 in cash per share.
-Click here for more information: http://monteverdelaw.com/case/prosight-global-inc. It is free and there is no cost or obligation to you.
+FLIR Systems, Inc. (FLIR) relating to its proposed acquisition by Teledyne Technologies, Inc. Under the terms of the agreement, FLIR shareholders will receive $28.00 in cash and 0.0718 shares of Teledyne per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/flir-systems-inc. It is free and there is no cost or obligation to you.

+Change Healthcare, Inc. (CHNG) relating to its proposed acquisition by UnitedHealth Group.
+Under the terms of the agreement, CHNG shareholders will receive $25.75 per share.
+Click here for more information: https://www.monteverdelaw.com/case/change-healthcare-inc. It is free and there is no cost or obligation to you.

 About Monteverde & Associates PC